Khaled-Amin-Shawon/QFKEE-Quasi-Fractal-Key-Exchange-Encryption/README.md

 _Note: Some ciphertext characters may be non-printable or appear as unusual symbols._

-**Explanation (English):** Each character is converted to binary, XORed with a mask block (from the fractal sequence), producing the ciphertext and its ASCII character.
+**Explanation :** Each character is converted to binary, XORed with a mask block (from the fractal sequence), producing the ciphertext and its ASCII character.

 ### Decryption Table